MartijnWallage/42_minishell/README.md

 ## Current State

-- All the basic functionality is there, except for SIGNALS and the bonus.
+- All the basic functionality is there, except for SIGNALS, here_doc (`<<`), and the bonus.
-- We need better error handling.
+- We need better error handling and exit codes.